dfraser74/cuntoir/README.txt

     -Run setup.py
-    -Create a MySQL Database from fin.sql, called fin -Create a MySQL user called "fin" with the password you gave in setup.py
+    -Create a MySQL Database from fin.sql, called fin -Create a MySQL user called "fin" with the password you gave in setup.py -Run 'sudo python server.py' in a screen session -Run 'sudo python redirectServer.py' in a screen session

 Main items on the to-do list:
     -Remove stripe integration, all feature lockoff